GPZWEB Review 2022

 If you are caught again, you are going to be held accountable and they can even disable or delete your account.
 This would be a devastating consequence, especially if you’ve already built a reputation for yourself or your business on LinkedIn.

-Not only that, users don’t look fondly on those who use LinkedIn automation.
-Nobody wants to get a bulk message from a strange business or user, so using these types of bulk services aren’t going to benefit you in the way you might imagine.
+Not only that, users don’t look fondly on those who use LinkedIn automation tools.
+Nobody wants to get a bulk message from a strange business or user, so using these types of bulk services isn’t going to benefit you in the way you might imagine.